smaurice101/readthedocs/docs/source/viper.rst

    * - CLOUD_PASSWORD=
      - SASL_PLAIN password to connect to Confluent Cloud
    * - MAILSERVER
      - SMTP mailserver host name for sending emails.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - MAILPORT
      - SMTP mailserver port for sending emails.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - FROMADDR
      - From address to put in the emails.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - SMTP_USERNAME
      - SMTP username.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - SMTP_PASSWORD
      - SMTP password.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
    * - SMTP_SSLTLS
      - Mailserver SSL/TLS enabled: true of false.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
    * - POLLING_ALERTS
      - Polling for alerts in minutes.

-This is needed if using **AiMS Dashboard** and Alerts are turned on.
-VIPER will poll for alerts and wait in minutes for the next poll.
+       VIPER will poll for alerts and wait

+       in minutes for the next poll.
    * - COMPANYNAME
      - Specify company name.
-This is used when sending emails from AiMS dashboard.
+This is used when

+       sending emails from AiMS dashboard.
    * - MYSQLDRIVERNAME
      - Enter MySQL driver name i.e. mysql
    * - MYSQLDB